pnp/powershell/documentation/Set-PnPSiteTemplateMetadata.md

 # Set-PnPSiteTemplateMetadata

 ## SYNOPSIS
-Sets metadata of a provisioning template
+Sets metadata of a provisioning template.

 ## SYNTAX